-I’ll admit, those tomatoes did bring to mind an old Melbournian neighbour of mine who got into trouble for illegally planting strawberries on kerbsides.
-Wally turned instead to digging up body corporate gardens for his produce and native plants.
-And in my home suburb of Mudgeeraba, the other side of the street is classified ‘suburban’ and not allowed vegetable gardens or chickens.
+I’ll admit, those tomatoes did bring to mind an old Melbournian neighbour of mine who got into trouble for planting strawberries on kerbsides.
+After that Wally turned to digging up body corporate gardens for his produce and native plants.
+Restrictions also apply in my old home suburb of Mudgeeraba, where the other side of the street is classified ‘suburban’ and not allowed vegetable gardens or chickens.

 In contrast, Randwick City Council is a sustainability wizard.
 The council encourages a vast array of sustainable practices to suit everyone: community gardens, footpath gardens, organic and permaculture practices, aquaponics, vertical gardens, balcony gardens, backyard chickens and bees.
 I feel enriched just looking at this paragraph.

 Simply put, this council allows people to grow their own food.
 And to help us live as sustainably as possible, it converted the Randwick Community Centre into a demo Hub for these urban farming practices and sustainable water, power, and waste-disposal.
 The Hub offers courses and workshops, and there’s a fully recycled classroom on display.